Lamb, Lamb Heart, Lamb Liver Potato, Carrot & Zucchini with CompleteMe Renal

 This batch makes approximately 1 kilogram of food.

-Protein: 35.56% ; Fat: 52.93% ; Carbohydrate: 11.51% Phosphorus: 0.96 gram/Mcal
+Percentage Calories From: Protein: 35.56% ; Fat: 52.93% ; Carbohydrate: 11.51% | Phosphorus: 0.96 gram/Mcal

-Use VNG’s online feeding calculator to work out how much to feed your cat with renal disease on a daily basis.
+Use Mishcats feeding calculator to work out how much to feed your cat with renal disease on a daily basis.
+You’ll need the number below to enter into the calculator.

-Caloric Density: 1.51 kcal/gram
+Caloric Density: 1.51 kcal/gram.

 This recipe has been formulated to support cats with renal disease and should only be fed under the supervision of a veterinarian.
-This recipe is not suitable for healthy cats or kittens, nor for human consumption.
+This recipe is not suitable for healthy cats or kittens, nor for human consumption